amidos2006/Mario-AI-Framework/README.md

 - Adding the learning track interface

 ### Copyrights
 This framework is not endorsed by Nintendo and only intended for research purposes.
 Mario is a Nintendo character which the authors doesn't own any rights to it.
-This framework by Ahmed Khalifa, based on the original Mario AI Framework by Sergey Karakovskiy, Noor Shaker and Julian Togelius, which in turn was based on Infinite Mario Bros by Markus Persson.
+This framework by [Ahmed Khalifa](https://scholar.google.com/citations?user=DRcyg5kAAAAJ&hl=en), based on the original Mario AI Framework by [Sergey Karakovskiy](https://scholar.google.se/citations?user=6cEAqn8AAAAJ&hl=en), [Noor Shaker](https://scholar.google.com/citations?user=OK9tw1AAAAAJ&hl=en), and [Julian Togelius](https://scholar.google.com/citations?user=lr4I9BwAAAAJ&hl=en), which in turn was based on [Infinite Mario Bros](https://fantendo.fandom.com/wiki/Infinite_Mario_Bros.) by Markus Persson.